 - My Account

-The birth of Benedict the Black in 1526 is celebrated on this date.
-He was a black patron saint.
+The birth of Benedict The Black in 1526 is celebrated on this date.
+He was a Black Patron Saint.

-Through their beliefs, Benedict sold and gave away what little he had and joined this group.
+Benedict sold and gave away what little he had through their beliefs and joined this group.
 He was called Benedict the Moor; and Benedict the African.
 He became a novice master and reluctant superior of the friars in Palermo.
 When his term ended, he happily returned to the friary kitchen.
 Benedict never referred to possessions as "mine" but always "ours."
 He possessed gifts for prayer and the guidance of souls.
 His humility and cheerfulness set an example that helped reform his order.
 Upon his death, King Philip III of Spain paid for a special tomb for the simple friar.

 Benedict was not a Moor, but the Italian "il Moro" for “the Black.”
 Benedict died in 1589.